arommers/CPP_Modules/00/ex02/README.md

 # The Job of Your Dreams
 Well, we finally made it.
 Our first job as a software engineer.
 The orginization however is an absolute mess that is only outdone by their data management.
 Files are missing left and right.
-Particularly, a function definition file of some accounts.
+Particularly, a function definition file of some financial accounts.
 Befitting of our position, we have to fix this.
 Probably because no one else wants to.

 Our objective is to resurrect a missing file using available resources: The surviving header file, Account.hpp, and a detailed log file.
 The header file contains the declarations for all our functions and the log file what these files will output.